 In terms of tax incentives, a 1.56 million-dollar agreement was made with Jay County in which $780,000 was already been paid by Scout.
-The county was estimated to receive tax revenues amounting to at least $18 million over the wind farm’s life span and half of the amount would directly benefit all its schools.
+The county was estimated to receive tax revenues amounting to at least $18 million over the wind farm’s life span, and half of the amount would directly benefit all of its schools.

 Michael Rucker, founder and CEO of Scout Clean Energy, expresses his joy over the completed project.
 Deadlines are met, safety is prioritized including the consideration of coronavirus threat, and many people have benefitted from the results.